craftercms/docs/source/new-ia/by-role/system-admin/kubernetes/studio-clustering-with-kubernetes-deployment.rst

 This is where we will place the enterprise license to be used by the images in the deployment.
 Remember to name your license file ``crafter.lic``

-Also, you will need an SSL certficate and private key valid for the Authoring Pods cluster addresses.
+Also, you will need an SSL certificate and private key valid for the Authoring Pods cluster addresses.
 Each Pod's address is specified in the ``CLUSTER_NODE_ADDRESS`` environment variable in ``authoring.yaml``.
 In the example, this value is ``$(POD_NAME).authoring-svc-headless.craftercms``, which is a standard FQDN for a Kubernetes StatefulSet Pod: ``pod-hostname.headless-service-name.namespace``.
 For more information on Kubernetes DNS, see https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/.